ligolang/jsligo-training-dapp-shifumi/v1/README.md

 ## Retrospective ...

-The current implementation is quite easy and natural but it's a good solution.
+The current implementation is quite easy and natural but is it a good solution?

 In the `t05_shifumi.jsligo` add the following test: